openfaas/docs/docs/reference/triggers.md

 # Triggers

 OpenFaaS functions can be triggered easily by any kind of event.
-A small piece of code will convert from the event-source and trigger the function using the OpenFaaS Gateway API.

 The most common use-case is HTTP which acts as a lingua franca between internet-connected systems.

+Connectors map one or more topics, subjects or queues from a stateful messaging system or event-source to a number of functions in your cluster.

+Can't find the event-source or trigger that you were looking for?
+[Contact us for more info](https://openfaas.com/support)

 ## Cron

 Looking to trigger a function on a schedule?

-Have a look at the [Cron page](/reference/cron/) for more information on how to use Kubernetes `CronJob` and other options such as the cron-connector.
+The cron-connector can be used to trigger a function on a schedule, by adding a couple of annotations to your stack.yml file.

+Kubernetes also supports a `CronJob` mechanism, which you can use as an alternative.

+See also: [Scheduling function runs](/reference/cron/) for more information.

 ## HTTP / webhooks